aws-samples/aws-agentic-document-assistant/README.md

 ### Prerequisites

-- An AWS account
+- An AWS account.
-- Setup CDK:
+- CDK setup:
     - We recommend using a [Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-create-environment.html) to install the cdk app.
-    - Alternatively, you can install CDK in an other environment with the [documentation instructions](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites).
+    - Alternatively, you can install CDK in an other environment, including locally, by following the [documentation instructions](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites).

 ### Installation